mendix/docs/content/data-hub/general/data-hub-admin-functions.md

     {{% alert type="info" %}}The users you are inviting should have a Mendix account. {{% /alert %}}

-4. Users receive the invitation, log into Data Hub, and accept the invitation.
+4. Users receive the invitation, log into Data Hub Catalog, and accept the invitation.

     {{% alert type="info" %}}A user can only work in one organization at a time.
 To work actively in an organization as an external participant, they need to select an **Active company** option from the Catalog homepage.{{% /alert %}}